riverar/uxstyle.com/support/458169/index.md

 ### Cause

-As a result of a severe compatibility issue with Windows 8.1, Microsoft has implemented an application compatibility "hardblock".
-Hardblocks are typically applied to an application if the application causes a catastrophic failure (data loss, blue screen, upgrade process failure, system instability, etc.).
+As a result of a compatibility issue with Windows 8.1, and some unfortunate politics, Microsoft has pushed out an application compatibility "hardblock".
+Hardblocks are typically applied to an application if the application causes a catastrophic failure (data loss, blue screen, upgrade process failure, system instability, etc.) or gives users too much control over the appearance of Windows on their PC.

 ### Resolution